 - Represented environmental consultant against claim that its failure to identify total quantity of asbestos-contaminated siding caused purchaser to substantially overpay for building.
 Obtained summary judgment based on limitations of liability clause.

-- Chambers-USA Guide to America's Leading Lawyers for Business - Environment: Litigation - 2016
+- Chambers-USA Guide to America's Leading Lawyers for Business - Environment: Litigation - 2019 (cited in multiple years)

 - Solid Waste Management Association of North America